dreispt/anygrate/anygrate/README.rst

 Before importing, existing init data should be matched to csv data if possible. or before importing, foreign keys should be applied an offset?

+It is necessary to know if there is some source data matching target data.
+But how can we know that ?
+We need to determine a discriminatory criterion for each tables to import.

+Once we find it, there are two possibilities :

+- First, data are TOTALLY equivalent and then there is nothing to do !
+- Second, data are equivalent but the ID.

+For this second case, we need to change the source record id by the targeted one.
+By doing this, we will also need to change all the foreign keys referencing it.

 Now we can import a csv file using the mapping:

     >>> from anygrate import importing